Graham Family Page

 The U.S. Presbyterian Church Records 1701-1970 show two births recorded in the First Presbyterian Church in Philadelphia: Daniel Graham, born June 24, 1763, and John Graham, born Dec.28, 1764.
 (These dates match the birth dates of my John Graham and Daniel Graham.
 Daniel appears to be a close relative since I show 13 DNA matches of Daniel to John's line, 5 of more than 20 cM on 1 segment.)
 Possible parents: William and Elizabeth Graham are listed in the church records as the parents of both John and Daniel.
 Some Ancestry trees show a William and Elizabeth Graham and give Elizabeth's last name as Bellamy, daughter of John Dillard Bellamy (1720-192) and Elizabeth Jordan (1730-1795), both of South Carolina, but the family's South Carolina location makes it doubtful that this is the same Elizabeth who is the wife of William Graham of Philadelphia.
 The Philadelphia birth records raise the possibility that William and Elizabeth Graham might have immigrated from Scotland to Pennsylvania before 1763 and given birth to these two brothers in Philadelphia before their sons grew up and moved to Cumberland County, NC, where John and Daniel appear on the 1790 and 1800 censuses.
 While this is an attractive speculation, the evidence doesn't support William and Elizabeth moving to Cumberland Co. (the 1790 North Carolina census shows 8 William Grahams but none in Cumberland Co.
 NC).
 Contrary evidence: neither my John nor Daniel appear to have named any children William or Elizabeth; also Daniel Graham's grave in Cumberland County states he was born in Scotland in 1763 and John's son Robert states on the 1880 census that his father was born in Scotland.
 As there are many William Grahams in Pennsylvania and Scotland at this time, further tracking of them would be difficult.
 Both John and Daniel did name their first born Daniel.
 If they used Scottish naming conventions, this would suggest a possible father named Daniel Graham.
 One Ancestry.com tree (with no supporting documents) shows a Daniel Graham of the right age to be John's father.
 He was born in 1740 in Knapdale, Argyll, Scotland, married Margaret McLeod and may have died around 1765 in Scotland.
 He is listed as having a son named Daniel and a daughter named Christian.
 (I find this interesting because I also have 14 DNA matches to Christian Graham Stewart (b.1760), 11 of which are over 20 cM on 1 segment.)
 I discuss Daniel and Christian further below.

 The most promising autosomal DNA evidence of Grahams who are closely related to John Graham centers around two individuals, Daniel Graham Sr. (1763-1851) and Christian Graham Stewart (1760-1813).
 They are identified in many Ancestry.com family trees as children of Alexander Graham (1739-1794) and Mary Katherine McCormick (1745-1826), who immigrated from Knapdale, Argyle, Scotland to Cumberland County, NC. around 1780.
 I have 34 DNA matches to the children of this couple, 15 of which (primarily Daniel and Christian) range between 20 and 50 cMs, a strong indication of a close relation to John Graham.
 However the exact relationship is unclear.
 Daniel and Christian are the right age to be siblings of John, (John named his first son Daniel) and they all lived in Cumberland County, NC during the period of 1780-18o0.
 It is possible that John, like Daniel and Christian, was born in Scotland.
 John also has a daughter named Isabella, which is the name of one of Alexander and Mary Graham's children.
 However, it appears that Alexander and Mary also had at least one son named John (1773-1853) who married Mary Finlayson, and who is a different individual from my John Graham, which complicates the situation.
-There is, however a detailed document about the family of Alexander and Mary Graham, written by Mable S. Lovin, which purports to be based on information communicated to a nephew in 1866 by Sally Graham McNeil, a daughter of Alexander and Mary Graham.
+There is, however, a detailed document about the family of Alexander and Mary Graham, written by Mable S. Lovin, which purports to be based on information communicated to a nephew in 1866 by Sally Graham McNeil, a daughter of Alexander and Mary Graham.
 The following information is based on that document which is about the only evidence available regarding the immigration and identities of family members (however it contains some information that conflicts with other data points, as we shall see.)

 The parents of Alexander Graham are Daniel Graham and Christian Munn.
 Daniel (sometimes called Donald) was born in 1708 in Isle Knapdale, across Jura Skye, Scotland and died after Jan.17, 1799 (the date of his will) in Cumberland Co.
 NC, where he appears on the 1790 census.
 Mable Lovin states that Daniel is descended from the Montrose line of Grahams, descending from "William Graham, the third Lord Graham, who was created Earl of Montrose in 1504 by King James IV..." (which may or may not be accurate.)
 His parents are listed on Ancestry.com as James Graham, Earl of Montrose (1664-1731) and Elizabeth Smith (or Windebank; 1660-1731).
 Christian Munn was born in 1715 in North Knapdale, Argyll, Scotland and died in Scotland in 1807, the daughter of Robert Munn and Christian Taylor.
 Christian Graham's brother, Angus, immigrated from Scotland to America in 1780 along with his nephew, Alexander Graham, and his family.